 Really listening

-It can be difficult to feel truly listened to.
-Often the other person is caught up in their own world or quick to offer advice — advice that might work for them, but not for you.
+Often the other person is caught up in their own world or quick to offer advice.

 I’ll be listening closely, and carefully.
-There’s no judgement, and you’ll have the space you need.
+There’s no judgement here and no rush.

 Anchored in the present

-But the here and now is where we get perspective — on the past, on what’s ahead — and that opens up more choice than we might think.
+But the here and now is where we get to see more clearly — about the past, about what’s ahead.

 Let’s stay close to what’s happening now, and work from there.

-You might notice how your thoughts pull your emotions this way and that — or you might feel… not much at all.
+You might notice how your thoughts pull your emotions this way and that.

 Whatever you’re experiencing, let’s work with that.